cchitsiang/awesome-stars/topics.md

 - [EsperoTech/yaade](https://github.com/EsperoTech/yaade) - Yaade is an open-source, self-hosted, collaborative API development environment.
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - By mirroring traffic to and from your machine, mirrord surrounds your local service with a mirror image of its cloud environment.
 - [keploy/keploy](https://github.com/keploy/keploy) - No code API testing platform.
 Create unit tests and data mocks from API calls.
-- [immobiliare/RealHTTP](https://github.com/immobiliare/RealHTTP) - 🌀HTTP Web API client & Stubber/Mocker built with async/await for Swift
+- [immobiliare/RealHTTP](https://github.com/immobiliare/RealHTTP) - 🌀Async/Await HTTP Client made for Swift 5+.
+It also includes a powerful stubber to mock request/response and simulate network conditions.
 - [pedroslopez/whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js) - A WhatsApp client library for NodeJS that connects through the WhatsApp Web browser app
 - [chartbrew/chartbrew](https://github.com/chartbrew/chartbrew) - Open-source web platform used to create live reporting dashboards from APIs, MongoDB, Firestore, MySQL, PostgreSQL, and more  📈📊
 - [apideck-libraries/portman](https://github.com/apideck-libraries/portman) - Port OpenAPI Specs to Postman Collections, inject test suite and run via Newman 👨🏽‍🚀